pdimens/harpy/blog/linked_read_data.md

 ---

 # :icon-git-compare: An introduction to linked-read data
 Harpy is a software suite tailor-made for haplotagging linked read data.
-BRL/LRTK/LongRanger are similar pieces of software for Tellseq, stFLR, and 10X linked-read data.
+BRL/LRTK/LongRanger are similar pieces of software for Tellseq, stLFR, and 10X linked-read data.
 But, what if you don't use linked reads (yet) and want to understand what it actually is?
 This post walks you through what linked-read data is and some of the concepts that are unique to it that makes it different than your typical short-read data.
 Although Harpy specializes in Haplotagging linked-read data, what we're discussing here is linked reads as a whole.